gladiaio/gladia-samples/typescript/README.md

-# Gladia JavaScript Samples
+# Gladia TypeScript Samples

-Welcome to the Gladia samples for JavaScript developers!
+Welcome to the Gladia samples for TypeScript developers!

 First, grab your API key at [docs.gladia.io](https://docs.gladia.io/chapters/introduction/getting-started) and you're good to go.

-Set it as `GLADIA_API_KEY` in your environment or put it in a `.env.js` file.
+Set `GLADIA_API_KEY` in your environment, or create a `.env` file in this folder (samples load it via [dotenv](https://github.com/motdotla/dotenv)).

 ## Quickstart